Guidelines for undergraduate, postgraduate and vocational courses

 - Maximum 10Gb for all files

-If you have any questions about this Policy or concerning your personal information please contact ScreenSkills, Data Protection Officer(s) at: firstname.lastname@example.org, or by post to Data Protection Officer, ScreenSkills, 94 Euston Street, London, NW1 2HA.
+If you have any questions about this Policy or concerning your personal information please contact ScreenSkills, Data Protection Officer(s) at: email@example.com, or by post to Data Protection Officer, ScreenSkills, Ibex House, 42-47 Minories, London, EC3N1DY

-The ScreenSkills Select endorsement criteria outline the standards of excellence required by employers to produce graduates who are creative and highly skilled in their specialisation.
-They also highlight the necessary professional skills to enter the industry, including entrepreneurship, leadership skills, awareness of ethical, legal, and compliance issues.
-The criteria define the outcomes of course design, curriculum and delivery that will meet these challenges and needs as follows:
+The ScreenSkills Select endorsement criteria outline the standards of excellence required by employers to produce graduates/leavers who are creative and highly skilled in their specialisation.
+They also highlight the necessary professional skills to enter the industry, including entrepreneurship, leadership skills and an awareness of ethical, legal, and compliance issues.

 The following criteria which is assessed at each stage of the process is designed to enable courses to demonstrate how they have a specific focus towards: